rerootagency/academy/learn-frontend-development.md

 ## ReRoot Academy / Learn Frontend Development

+If you're looking to learn about frontend development, you're in the right place!

-> All resources are free unless explicitly noted :)
+> Keep in mind: all resources are free unless explicitly noted :)

+---

 ### Books